- Course Number:

 Outcome Assessment Strategies

 At the beginning of the course, the instructor will detail the methods used to evaluate student progress and the criteria for assigning a course grade.
-The assessment methods may include one or more of the following: examinations, quizzes, homework assignments, laboratory write-ups, research papers, small group problem solving, oral presentations or maintenance of a personal lab notebook.
+The methods may include one or more of the following tools: examinations, quizzes, homework assignments, laboratory write-ups, research papers, small group problem solving of questions arising from application of course concepts and concerns to actual experience, oral presentations, or maintenance of a personal lab manual.

 Course Content (Themes, Concepts, Issues and Skills)